papandreou/subset-font/README.md

 # subset-font

 Create a subset font from an existing font in Truetype (.ttf), WOFF, or WOFF2 format.
+Uses [`harfbuzzjs`](https://github.com/harfbuzz/harfbuzzjs), which is a WebAssembly build of [HarfBuzz](https://harfbuzz.github.io/).

 ```js
 const subsetFont = require('subset-font');